ocaml/ocaml.org/data/planet/hannes/deploying-authoritative-ocaml-dns-servers-as-mirageos-unikernels.md

 ---

 <h2>Goal</h2>
 <p>Have your domain served by OCaml-DNS authoritative name servers.
 Data is stored in a git remote, and let's encrypt certificates can be requested to DNS.
-This software is deployed since more than two years for several domains such as <code>nqsb.io</code> and <code>robur.coop</code>.
+This software is deployed since more than two years for several domains such as <code>robur.coop</code>.
 This present the authoritative server side, and certificate library of the OCaml-DNS implementation formerly known as <a href="https://hannes.robur.coop/Posts/DNS">&micro;DNS</a>.</p>
 <h2>Prerequisites</h2>
 <p>You need to own a domain, and be able to delegate the name service to your own servers.
 You also need two spare public IPv4 addresses (in different /24 networks) for your name servers.